skingle/SupplyChain/README.md

 # SupplyChain

-SupplyChain is a study project, create smart contract to track products using Ethereum Blockchain
+SupplyChain is a study project.It creates a smart contract that can track products lifecycle using Ethereum Blockchain

 ## UML Diagrams